 - A deer's intestines are shown.

 Monolith isn't what I would class as a straight up horror film.
-This tries for more of an intense thriller approach with elements of sci-fi due to the AI inside of the car.
-The movie lacks scares and suspense, intelligent character choices, a subplot that gets left by the wayside and some very questionable CGI.
-Monolith does have the best cinematography that I've seen all year and a great central performance from Katrina Bowden.
-If you want to throw this into the Lifetime movie group, this has to be their most ambitious production to date.
-Just watch for the gorgeous sweeping camera angles and picturesque shots of the Utah desert.
+This tries for more of an intense thriller approach with elements of sci-fi due to the AI inside of the vehicle.
+It's a movie that lacks scares and suspense, intelligent character decisions, a subplot that gets left by the wayside and some very questionable CGI.
+Monolith does have some of the best cinematography that I've seen all year and a great central performance from Katrina Bowden.
+If you want to throw this into the Lifetime film group, this has to be their most ambitious production to date.
+Just watch for all of the gorgeous sweeping camera angles and picturesque shots of the Utah desert.